eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 >
 > (outcomes $C,C,B$ respectively).<d-footnote>By relabeling symmetry, each of the six coalition orders has its own version of these two chains, giving 36 (state, coalition) pairs across 30 distinct states: all 12 cyclic states (six of them manipulable this way by exactly two distinct coalitions) plus exactly half--18 of 36--of the Condorcet-winner states, each by a unique coalition. <a href="#a-verification-notebook">Machine-verified</a>.</d-footnote>\label{complex-classification}

-This was a machine-verified result, and is not worth the space to write out the full proof here (which would involve tedious backtracking).
-But you can see for yourself by following [this link](https://eigentaylor.github.io/weakest-link/graph.html), hovering over gates ($G_1$ and $G_2$), and then holding down the "ctrl" key to see the single-step preimages of the gates, and following the paths backwards to weakly worse outcomes. $G_2$ has *one* $C$ outcome preimage, which only has an $A$ outcome preimage (which marks the end of the betrayal chain). $G_1$ can go back up to three steps, all with $B$ outcomes, before reaching a state with only an $A$ outcome preimage (which marks the end of the burial chain).
+This was a [machine-verified](#a-verification-notebook) result, and is not worth the space to write out the full proof here (which would involve tedious backtracking).
+But you can see for yourself by following [this link](https://eigentaylor.github.io/weakest-link/graph.html), hovering over gates ($G_1$ and $G_2$), and then holding down the "ctrl" key to see the single-step preimages of the gates, and following the paths backwards to weakly worse outcomes. $G_2$ has *one* $C$-outcome preimage, which only has an $A$-outcome preimage (which marks the end of the betrayal chain). $G_1$ can go back up to three steps, all with $B$-outcomes, before reaching a state with only an $A$-outcome preimage (which marks the end of the burial chain).

 ### A Playground